simreensiraj/simreensiraj/README.md

 -
 - 👀 I’m interested in c/c++
 -
-- 🌱 I’m currently learning react.js & less.js
+- 🌱 I’m currently learning c++ and json
 -
 - 📫 You can reach me in -
 - simreensiraj@gmail.com